rsergio07/sre-chaos-engineering/README.md

 However, manual response has inherent limitations.
 You only test recovery procedures when real failures occur, discovering weaknesses at the worst possible moment when customers are impacted.
 Manual MTTR measurement is imprecise due to human reaction time and distractions during high-stress incidents.
 Reproducing the exact conditions of a past incident is difficult, making it hard to verify that improvements actually reduced MTTR.
 Most critically, manual testing doesn't scale—as infrastructure complexity grows, you cannot feasibly test every failure mode through ad-hoc experimentation.

-Automated chaos engineering flips this model.
-Instead of waiting for failures, you intentionally inject faults on a schedule—perhaps every Friday afternoon, or after every deployment.
-You define success criteria before the experiment runs: "the system will recover in under 60 seconds with zero request failures."
-The chaos platform executes the experiment, measures outcomes automatically, and generates a pass/fail report.
-You build a historical database of resilience metrics that shows whether changes improved or degraded system behavior.
+Automated chaos engineering using YAML-based definitions flips this model.
+Instead of waiting for failures, you intentionally inject faults on a schedule by applying ChaosEngine custom resources—perhaps via CronJob, or after every deployment through CI/CD pipelines.
+You define success criteria before the experiment runs using declarative probes: "the system will maintain 95% availability with sub-2-second response times."
+The LitmusChaos operator executes the experiment, measures outcomes automatically through continuous probes, and generates structured ChaosResult resources with pass/fail verdicts.
+You build a historical database of resilience metrics stored as version-controlled YAML that shows whether changes improved or degraded system behavior.

 The transition from manual to automated chaos represents operational maturity.
 Junior SREs respond to incidents reactively.
-Senior SREs design systems that are tested proactively.
+Senior SREs design systems that are tested proactively using Infrastructure as Code principles.
 The automation doesn't replace human expertise—it amplifies it by providing consistent, reproducible data that informs better architectural decisions and reveals weaknesses before they cause customer impact.

 ### Chaos Engineering Principles